ossdhaval/mysite/source/while-working/product-manager.md

 📣 Segment
 <list of user segmanets or your product varients (SKUs) this objective is applicable to>
+New Users: New users of the Zlack platform between day 1-90.

 📚 Other considerations
 Timeframe – Provide a timeline for this objective